DHTMLX/docs-suite/docs/data_collection/api/datacollection_load_method.md

 The method resets the applied sorting and filtering: the sorting is dropped, and so are all the filters except those applied with `permanent: true`, which are reapplied to the new data.

-@changelog:

-As of v9.3.9, the method resets the applied sorting and non-permanent filtering.